- Home

 HOA Gone Bad: Can Homeowner Associations Do That?!

-It's no secret that homeowner associations wield power and sometimes it seems they wield too much.
-This begs the question—can they do that?
+It's no secret that homeowner associations wield power, and sometimes, it seems they wield too much.
+This begs the question: Can they do that?

 My Neighbor Is Spying on Me: What Can I Do?